Costa Rica national football team: 1990 World Cup

 Costa Rica won the 1989 CONCACAF Championship to qualify for the finals of a World Cup for the first time.
-In the first round of the qualifiers, they beat Panama 3–1 on aggregate after a 2–0 away victory in the second leg, with goals by Juan Arnoldo Cayasso and Hernán Medford.
-They were drawn against Mexico in the second round, but advanced automatically when their opponents were disqualified for youth player age tampering.
+In the first round of the qualifiers, they beat Panama 3–1 on aggregate after a 2–0 away victory in the second leg, with goals by Juan Cayasso and Hernán Medford.
+They were drawn against Mexico in the second round, but advanced automatically when their opponents were disqualified for age fraud.

 Costa Rica started the final qualifying group stage with a home victory and an away defeat against both Guatemala and the United States.
 They drew 1–1 with Trinidad and Tobago and then beat the same opponents 1–0 at home with a goal by Cayasso.
-They achieved an important away win, 4–2 against El Salvador at the Estadio Cuscatlán, with goals from Carlos Mario Hidalgo, Cayasso and a double from Leonidas Flores, before beating El Salvador 1–0 in San José with a goal from Pastor Fernández.
+They achieved an important away win, 4–2 against El Salvador at the Estadio Cuscatlán, with goals from Carlos Hidalgo, Cayasso and a brace from Leonidas Flores, before beating El Salvador 1–0 in San José with a goal from Pastor Fernández.
 They finished first in the group table, ahead of the United States on goal difference.

-Italy 1990, or Italia 90, is considered a seminal moment in Costa Rican football history.
-In particular, the players are notable for being primarily non-professionals, in that most players had other jobs and did not make a living playing football.
-Due to the success of the team during the World Cup, a number of the squad members went on to success in Costa Rican football (and international, in the case of Conejo).

 Placed in Group C at the World Cup finals, Costa Rica began by beating Scotland 1–0 thanks to another goal by Cayasso.
 Although they lost to Brazil by the same score, they came from behind to beat Sweden 2–1 in their final group match to reach the knockout stages.
 There, they lost 4–1 to Czechoslovakia, for whom Tomáš Skuhravý scored a hat-trick.